Samoray-l337/terminal-wordle/README.md

 - **Green:** The letter is correct, and in the correct position.
 - **Yellow:** The letter is exists in the chosen word, but is in the wrong position.
 - **Red:** The letter is not exists in the chosen word at all.

+For more information, go the the help page inside the program!